asteroid-lang/asteroid/docs/User Guide.rst

 Simple patterns are expressions that consist purely of constructors and variables.
 Constructors themselves consist of constants, list and tuple constructors, as well as user defined structures.
 The advantage of pattern matching is that it provides direct access to substructures of a particular value.
+This is often called "destructuring" of a value.
 Consider that we want to access the constituent values of the pair ``(1,2)``.
 In a non-pattern-matching approach we would have to access each of these constituent values one-by-one,
 ::
     let p = (1,2).